unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 A modified memory doesn’t necessarily affect how a creature behaves, particularly if the memory contradicts the creature’s natural inclinations, alignment, or beliefs.
 An illogical modified memory, such as implanting a memory of how much the creature enjoyed dousing itself in acid, is dismissed, perhaps as a bad dream.
 The GM might deem a modified memory too nonsensical to affect a creature in a significant manner.

-A _remove curse_ or _greater restoration_ spell cast on the target restores the creature’s true memory.
+A _remove hack_ or _greater restoration_ spell cast on the target restores the creature’s true memory.

 **_At Higher Levels._** If you cast this spell using a spell slot of 6th level or higher, you can alter the target’s memories of an event that took place up to 7 days ago (6th level), 30 days ago (7th level), 1 year ago (8th level), or any time in the creature’s past (9th level).